 Upcycling is environmentally friendly because it keeps us from adding new things to a world that is already inundated with material goods.
 The finished product is often more practical, beautiful, and valuable than the previous iteration, without buying something new.
 Adding value to a product is key for upcycling, by creating something that has both form and function.

 While some people may use upcycling and recycling interchangeably, they are not the same thing.

 Recycling is the process of collecting materials that would otherwise be trash, processing them down to their base materials, and turning them into new products.
 Recycling takes consumer materials (mostly paper, plastic, glass, and metal) and remakes them into new products.
 Recycling is important, and can be a great way to reduce the amount of trash sent to landfills.
-Glass is a great example of a closed loop recycling system, where recycled glass is broken down and turn into new glass products.
-However most other products cannot be recycled so seamlessly.
+Glass is a great example of a closed-loop recycling system, where recycled glass is broken down and turned into new glass products.
+However, most other products cannot be recycled so seamlessly.

 Upcycling does not require materials to be broken down to their base components, nor does it degrade materials or cause them to lose value.
 To upcycle an object is to repurpose it without losing quality or value, and oftentimes upcycling creates a piece with more value than the original.

 Additionally, upcycling helps to create a circular economy of goods where materials are reused, instead of a linear consumption of goods, where items are used and trashed.
 Some people also call upcycling repurposing, which would also be correct.
 Finding any new use for old items is upcycling.

 Upcycling takes more than a bit of patience, creativity, and love, But the reward is a creatively fulfilling process and a unique piece handcrafted by you.
 Your home can be filled with upcycled pieces that make it one-of-a-kind and save you money from buying things long-term.